ISCA AWARDS 2025: Global IRTS

 AWARD CRITERIA

-If the eligibility criteria are met, the jury will assess the applications.
-Each application should demonstrate a noteworthy practice in one of the four award categories.
-While applicants can apply to multiple categories, they will only be shortlisted for a single award.
-The application form encourages applicants to address some or all of the following key questions in one single text submission:
+If an applicant has fulfilled the eligibility criteria, the jury will assess the applications.
+An application must showcase good practice in one of the four award categories.
+An applicant can apply in more than one category but can only be shortlisted for one award.
+In the application form, we invite applicants to touch upon the following questions:

 Questions for the 1-3 category: